Why You Can't Switch Off (And How to Finally Empty Your Head)

 The brain does not switch off on command.
 Particularly a brain that has spent the day managing — tracking, planning, anticipating, solving — because the act of mental management creates a kind of cognitive momentum that does not simply cease when you decide it should.

-The reason you cannot switch off is not weakness or poor sleep hygiene or a failure of will.
+The reason you cannot switch off is not weakness or a failure of will.
 It is that the programs are still open.

 You cannot rest a mind that is still working.
 Before you can switch off, you need somewhere to put everything it is holding.